 Final thoughts on RRSPs

 RRSPs aren’t a scam; they’re a still a critical tool for Canadians to save for retirement.
-They’ve just got a bad rap over the last few years because of some misguided thinking around withdrawals, taxes, plus the introduction of a new and seemingly better (re: tax-free) savings vehicle.
+They’ve just got a bad rap over the years because of some misguided thinking around withdrawals, taxes, plus the introduction of a new and seemingly better (re: tax-free) savings vehicle.

 RRSP contributions are still a key component of my financial plan.
 I’ve caught up on all of my unused contribution room and so now my goal each year is to max out my contribution limit (which is reduced by my pension contributions).